Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 Manmade religion says, “You do not have because you are not good enough.”
 To this wisdom replies, “You do not have because you do not ask” (Jas.
 4:2).
 Religion says you need to get cleaned up before you approach the Lord.
 But grace replies, do not hesitate to come to the throne of grace in your hour of need (Heb.
 4:16).

 (c) God, who gives.
-Your enemy wants you to think that God is a taker, but Jesus revealed a Father who loves us and gives us good things (John 3:16).
+The devil wants you to think that God is a taker, but Jesus revealed a Father who loves to give us good things (John 3:16).
 Every good gift comes from him (Jas.
 1:17).
-The only thing he’ll take from you is you sin, guilt and shame.
+The only thing he’ll take from you is your sin, guilt and shame.

 (d) Generously.
-Your heavenly Father delights to help you.
 The One who gave us his Son will freely give you an abundance of what you need (Rom.
 8:32).